rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> In my Dashboard view, here is see expenses I have submitted and are awaiting approval from my manager, as well as those that have been approved and rejected.
+	> In my Dashboard view, I can see expenses I have submitted and are awaiting approval from my manager, as well as those that have been approved and rejected.

 1. Enter the following information:
 	- Name
 	- Purpose

+1. Next, click **Add New Expense** and fill in the following fields:
+	- Category
 	- Description
-	- Date
+	- Merchant
 	- Billed Amount
 	- Transaction Amount